Comparing image files and PDFs with the Image Tester CLI

 The Java Development Kit (JDK), version 9 or higher.
 To install it, follow the JDK Installation Guide.

 The example project is located at https://github.com/applitools/example-image-tester-cli.
 Clone this repository to your local machine:

 git clone, you can download the project as a ZIP file and extract it.

 Setting Applitools variables

-APPLITOOLS_API_KEY.
-You can set it from the command line like this:
+or you may set it from the command line like this: